 - Not all canvasses are the same – Individual Differences

-- The colours of the paint mixture does matter – Skill Sets
+- The colours of the paint mixture do matter – Skill Sets

-- Display is important – The Organizational Context
+- The display is important – The Organizational Context

 - Worth is a must – The Appreciative Value of Talent